Environmental Initiatives Environmental Initiatives

 Waste generated 100% 100% 100% 100%

-In FY2023, JRE was certified as an excellent business entity in global warming countermeasure (FY2023 SS rank) by the Tokyo Metropolitan Government Bureau of Environment.
+In FY2024, JRE was certified as an outstanding global warming countermeasures business operator (FY2024 “S” rank) by the Tokyo Metropolitan Government Bureau of the Environment in recognition of its global warming countermeasure efforts.

 Environmental Management Systems (EMS)

-1. Grasping Accurate Data and Executing a PDCA Cycle
+Grasping Accurate Data and Executing a PDCA Cycle

-JRE measures and gains an understanding of the energy consumption, water consumption, and waste of each building on a monthly basis.
+JRE measures and gains an understanding of the energy consumption, water consumption, waste volume of each building and recycling rate on a monthly basis.
 We outsource data calculation and data analysis to a company specializing in EMS to execute its PDCA cycle.
 If there is a large difference in the aggregated data from the previous month or year, we investigate the cause by conducting interviews with the property manager and ensuring accurate data.
 We also constantly monitor the reduction effects of green refurbishments such as LED and AC upgrades.

-2. Monthly Data Entry, Analysis, and Feedback
+Monthly Data Entry, Analysis, and Feedback

 JRE-AM recognizes environmental data aggregated via EMS as important indicator, as well as performance data.
 Therefore, the data and a analysis of the various indicators are reported to the Chief Sustainability Officer (President & CEO) on a monthly basis.
 This is not a matter of simply circulating documents.
 Instead, these indicators are reported and analyzed at meeting and are an important part of decision-making for future asset management and CAPEX investments.